 Throughout the day, you can sing the same songs, play dress-up, and dance like you did with Laa-Laa.
 Some 18-month-olds may not yet have the patience for playing dress-up, but perhaps you can help your child view it as less of a chore.

-Currently, Laa-Laa's Dancing Game is $2.99 on both Android and the iOS App Store.
+Currently, Laa-Laa's Dancing Game is $2.99 on the iOS App Store but has since disappeared from Google Play, though you can try an APK install instead.

 These apps might help your child learn numbers, but at this age, it's more likely to be about pretend play.
 My 18-month-old can pick up a rectangular piece of cardboard and play telephone with it.
 More engaging than a piece of cardboard, Play Phone 2 (also called Play Phone for Kids) by BabyFirst enables your child to video chat with characters from the BabyFirst TV network (my daughter has never watched it, but still likes the animal characters.)